-The Tax Bot is ideal to accurately record VAT or other Sales Taxes on purchase or on Sales transactions posted in your book.
+The Tax Bot records VAT or other Sales Taxes on purchase or on Sales transactions posted in your book.

-The Tax Bot reads Custom properties from your book, to calculate the amount of Tax to record in another transaction.
+The Tax Bot reads Custom properties from your book, to calculate the amount of the tax, recording it in another transaction.

 - Go to "Automations Portal" in your book.

 In your book on the transactions page you will see the Bot working alongside with you.
 When you not see the bot logo on your book, it is not installed correctly.

 Output included VAT on sales example:

 - Create an incoming account for a service you sell (example: Product A)

 2. Then, add the custom properties to the incoming account (example above: Product A).
 The properties are:

 - tax_included_rate: The tax rate to apply to the new transaction.